StefanSchubert/sabi/DEVELOPERS_MANUAL.md

 ##### Junit testing.

 Introducing new functionalities require addition of junit test.
-Please integrate them such way that they will be picked up along with execution of

-`sabi-server/src/test/java/de/bluewhale/sabi/MasterTestSuite.java`

-Notice this test class will be also executed via githubs action.
-Naturally we expect that changes won't break anything.

 As we are using eclipselink you must add a specific javaagent, when running your tests.
 See section prepare your IDE below for it: